2nd Year and Beyond

 GBS 726 – Advanced Medical Genetics (Fall Semester).
 The focus of this course is on the medical application of advances in genetics and genomics.
 Topics include chromosome structure and function and major types of chromosomal abnormalities, cancer genetics and cytogenetics, inborn errors of metabolism, current strategies for detection of mutations associates with genetic disorders, genetic risk assessment and population genetics, and genomic approaches to diagnosis and risk stratification.
 See syllabus here.

-GBS XXX – Advanced Human Genomics (Fall Semester).
+GBS 727 – Advanced Human Genomics (Spring Semester).
 This course will cover the conceptual basis, major discoveries and unsolved problems in human genomics, with an emphasis on disease applications.
-(New Course!)
-To be offered beginning in Fall Semester, 2013).
 See syllabus here.

 GBS 798 – Non-dissertation research.
 Lab hours for students who have not yet entered candidacy.